Gorgeous Smiles Dental

 Some common symptoms that may indicate the need for a root canal include:

-• Swelling or tenderness in the gums near the affected tooth
+• Tender or swollen gums near the problematic tooth.

 How is a root canal performed by a dentist?